Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 These days, however, most people snap photographs and film videos with their cellphone.
 The newer Android and Apple phones take excellent pictures; even my obsolete LG Phoenix does a decent job when the sun is bright.

-Inside buildings, results are not so good.
+Inside buildings, the results are not so good.
 There is seldom enough light, and what is available often adds a yellowish tint to images.
 Selfies, which—due to the short distance between subject and camera—tend to be blurry, are often unusable when taken in limited light.

 Several manufacturers are marketing products designed to improve the quality of a cellphone’s image or video.
 Today, I am conducting a test of iMartine’s new LED Selfie Ring Light system.